Seraphli/story_writer_repo/Other/Information theory of deep learning.md

 ![][3]

-Noise help network to concontrate.
+Noise help network to concentrate.
 ![][4]